lvgl/lvgl/docs/overview/draw.rst

 Part drawing
 ------------

-When LVGL draws a part of an object (e.g. a slider’s indicator, a table’s cell or a button matrix’s button) it sends events before and after drawing that part with some context of the drawing.
+When LVGL draws a part of an object (e.g. a slider's indicator, a table's cell or a button matrix's button) it sends events before and after drawing that part with some context of the drawing.
 This allows changing the parts on a very low level with masks, extra drawing, or changing the parameters that LVGL is planning to use for drawing.

 In these events an :cpp:struct:`lv_obj_draw_part_dsc_t` structure is used to describe the context of the drawing.
 Not all fields are set for every part and widget.
-To see which fields are set for a widget refer to the widget’s documentation.
+To see which fields are set for a widget refer to the widget's documentation.

 :cpp:struct:`lv_obj_draw_part_dsc_t` has the following fields: